 Florida Statute 316.1939 outlines the law on implied consent in the State of Florida.
 In simple terms, any driver who operates a motor vehicle has already consented to submit to a breathalyzer test if they are held under arrest for drunk driving by a police officer.
 If you were to refuse a test, then you would face a license suspension in North Port.

-Implied consent means that you give consent to take any physical or chemical driving under the influence (DUI) tests if you possess a valid driver’s license in the State of Florida.
+Florida’s implied consent law means that you give consent to take any physical or chemical driving under the influence (DUI) tests if you possess a valid driver’s license in the State of Florida.
 In other words, it is automatically assumed that you have accepted the terms of DUI tests at the time that you gain your driver’s license.

 If a police officer has a reasonable suspicion to believe that you were drunk driving, then they can pull you over and request that you submit to a breathalyzer test.
 The consequences for refusing to take a breathalyzer test can result in the suspension of your driver’s license for up to one year.